datajoint/datajoint-elements/gh-pages/docs/community/nwb.md

 ### Points of contact

-To achieve the aims of coordinated development, both projects appoint a primary point of contact to respond to questions relating to the integration and interoperability of DataJoint and NWB.
+To achieve the aims of coordinated development, both projects appoint a primary point of contact (POC) to respond to questions relating to the integration and interoperability of DataJoint Elements and NWB.

-For 2022, the DataJoint POC is Dr. [Chris Brozdowski](mailto:cbroz@datajoint.com)
+For 2022, the DataJoint Elements POC is Dr. [Chris Brozdowski](mailto:cbroz@datajoint.com)

 For 2022, the NWB POC is Dr. Ryan Ly (Lawrence Berkeley National Laboratory)